guillaume-mueller/python-eel-vite-starter/README.md

-# Installation of an environment to use Eel with Vite
+# A start template to use Eel with Vite

-This procedure explains how to install an environment with a web framework via Vite communicating to a Python backend with Eel.
+This procedure helps to start an environment with a web framework via Vite communicating to a Python backend with Eel.

-It allows both the use of Vite's Hot Module Replacement (HMR) feature for development and to build the project for production.
+It allows both the use of Vite's Hot Module Replacement (HMR) feature for development and to build the project for production, with bidirectional communication working in both modes.

-It isn't able to call a JavaScript function from Python yet.

-It will use Vue.js but has also been tested with Svelte, which only needs minor obvious adjustments to work.
+It will use Vue.js but has also been tested with Svelte, which only needs the obvious adjustments to work.

 Tested versions:
 - Linux Mint 22.1 (based on Ubuntu 24.04)